Germoe/hit-predictor/project_report.md

 The focus for us lies on three categories:
 - Distribution between Hits and Non-Hits
-- Correlation with the Target Variable (i.e. hit or non-hit)
+- Correlation with the Target Variable (i.e. Hit or Non-Hit)
-- Collinearity between features
+- Collinearity between Features

 ## 5.1 Challenges